I had the uncanny sense of having met my mother for the first time on the morning after her death.

 From the womb and into childhood my mother not only shaped my world, she was my world: food, warmth, security, care, touch, language, values and relating.
 The world she had brought me into was our connection to one another and it was eventually our point of separation.
 She had shared many stories about herself, our family, and about how I grew up.
 I thought I knew her, and yet now looking down at her I realised I knew only her stories, beliefs, doubts, wishes, hopes, fears and some of her secrets.
 None of this now seemed relevant to the woman laid beside me; her face reflected none of the world that had slipped away the night before.

 I knew now that it made no sense to grieve either mother; one had only just appeared and the other never existed.
 Yes people grieve what they never had, and what never was, but this was not that.
 After all, though I didn’t know either, I now have two mothers.
 I realised that grieving either one, or indeed the loss of myself, made as much sense as grieving the end of the world.

 Even though deep down I’m sure my mother knew she was dying, she had as a Christian been praying to God for a miracle to save her from death.
 She wanted to be delivered from death and I had wanted her to embrace it.
 From my perspective death is the miracle.
 It’s an everyday miracle that releases us from the shackles of hope and fear.

-I had wanted her to become intimate with death in life, although I had long since got over any hope of this.
-But that did not stop a small part of me wanting it and, unfortunately, even a small want can fuel a drama.
+I had wanted her to become intimate with death in life, although I had long since freed myself from any hope of this, it did not stop a small part of me wanting it and, unfortunately, even a small want can fuel a drama.
 As it was, neither of us got what we wanted, instead we both got something much greater.